Breastfeeding for Working Moms

 Solution: Equip yourself with information.

-The best person to speak to about this matter is another mom who has used a pump and returned to work after having a baby.
+The best person to speak to about this matter is another breastfeeding mom who has used a pump and returned to work after having a baby.
 She can provide you with valuable tips and even support you as you try to master the breastfeeding pump.
 What if you’re the first person in your friend circle to face this situation?
 Speak to your baby’s pediatrician or a nurse.
 Many hospitals and clinics have lactation and breastfeeding consultants who can guide you.

-Joining a social media support group where you can connect with other moms is also very helpful.
+Joining a social media support group where you can connect with other breastfeeding moms is also very helpful.
 Not only will this create a sense of community, but you’ll also get to hear from moms who may be dealing with some of the same issues as you.
 Our KeaBabies Facebook group, The KeaCommunity, is one such platform where you can find help.

 Challenge 3: Choosing the right equipment.

-While perusing for breastfeeding pumps online, you’ll quickly realize there are hundreds of models out there.
+While perusing for breast pumps online, you’ll quickly realize there are hundreds of models out there.
 Some models claim to be covered by insurance plans.
 Keep in mind that a single pump model is not suitable for everyone.
 You have to evaluate your needs.
 For instance, do you prefer a hands-off or a hands-on model?
 Are you able to operate a one-button pump?

 Solution: Conduct research.